opendocsg/slw-judgments-backfill/2000_SGCA_45/report.md

 are conditions precedent to the performance of the obligations under the contract.

-This important distinction came up for consideration in this court in **Lim Hwee Meng v Citadel Investment Pte Ltd** [1998] 3 SLR 601.
+This important distinction came up for consideration in this court in **Lim Hwee Meng v Citadel Investment Pte Ltd** <span class="citation">[1998] 3 SLR 601</span>.
 There the vendor purported to grant an option to purchase a piece of land to the purchaser.
 Clause 5 of the option provided as follows:

  The purc hase herein by a c ompany is subjec t to the c ompany obtaining the approval of the Land Dealings Unit or other government approval for the purc hase on or before c ompletion.